kareniel/jonathandupre.com/content/blog/signals-that-tell-me-you-care.md

 ---
-title: Signals that tell me you care
+title: Show me you care
 date: 2022-04-22
 description: Find ways to demonstrate that you won't ruin my day.
 ---